whitefire0/dungeon_of_Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch/process.md

 Todo
   * Refactor some of the UI methods into game itself, so that a console user could run the game with commands entirely

+  Refactor Tile so that only Tile knows what kinds of tiles exist.
+Calling Tile.create makes it randomly initialise one of its subclasses.
+This decouples it from Game.

   introduce item effects
     inspect wiring between new tile, item and game item detection